GfSE/SAF-Specification/stakeholders.md

 * Which standards, protocols, and format specifications apply to a physical interface?

   ***Rationale:  In my role, I need to implement the interface.***
+* Which terms and abbreviations are applicable to the system of interest or its system elements and their interfaces and interactions?

+  ***Rationale:  In my role, I need to know the meaning of defined terms from applicable standards during implementation..***
 * Which variants of a HW item need to be provided?
 * Who provides the inputs to a critical function?
 # IV&V Engineer